Basic course information

 Re-Exam

-- To register for the re-exam in the end of the 3-week period in June, you must fill in this form
+- Date: 27 May 2026 (see the DTU examination timetable) <!– * To register for the re-exam in the end of the 3-week period in June, you must fill in this form

 - If you have any question regarding re-exams, then please contact the study administration